 Composed of a block of rice layered with fried chicken or usually Spam™ (yes, Spam™), a special teriyaki flavored sauce, with a nori (seaweed) wrap holding it together, musubi is the snack of choice for locals – and it’s something you simply must try when visiting the islands.
-Available daily at all thirty-one of our stores, musubi make a great bite after a day of snorkeling.
+Available daily at all thirty-two of our stores, musubi make a great bite after a day of snorkeling.

 A symbol of Hawaii to people around the globe, the lei was introduced to the islands by Polynesian voyagers.
 Today, it is given and worn for birthdays, graduations, weddings, and other special occasions and is a means of sharing aloha.
 Visit our floral departments to select from a wide range of scented and unscented lei and experience the beauty of this special island tradition.

 Although no one knows exactly when the pineapple first arrived in Hawaii, this symbol of hospitality and friendship played an important role in Hawaii's history.
 The pineapple industry first developed in the 1800s and flourished here for many years.
 The amount of pineapple grown in the islands has decreased over the years and the visitor should be aware that all pineapples are not the same.
 Here at Foodland, we are proud to be the exclusive distributor of Hawaii Crown™ Sweet Gold™ pineapple, a product that is grown locally, and picked at the peak of perfection.
 You can watch our video from the farm to see how they are grown and learn more about the company.
 Low in acid and intense in aroma, it has an exquisite taste that can only be found at Foodland.